LazaroRaul/DockerCloudBot/README.md

 A simple Telegram bot which will send you a notification with the status of each one of your linked Docker build's in the selected repositories.

-## - Python requierments
+## - Python requirements
 - tinydb
 - requests
 - telebot
 - parse

-This requierments are needed if you want to use the bot code
+This requirements are needed if you want to use the bot's code

 ## - Usage